ESA-eodashboards/eodashboard-narratives/lakes-algae.md

 Phenomena thought to be caused by climate change have already occurred in Lake Biwa, so there is an urgent need to further understand the impact of climate change and consider countermeasures.
 The continuous water quality and temperature data of Lake Biwa, along with new monitoring methods is important to understand the potential tipping point faced by this lake, as prolonged altered conditions such as warmer temperatures and absence of overturn might lead to significant changes in the lake ecological balance.
 Cases like this highlight the importance of understanding the risk of reaching tipping point where the ecosystem undergoes irreversible transformations impacting important water resources which millions depend on.

 ## Map
 The following Map shows Lake Biwa as imaged by NASA's Landsat7-9 satellites.
-[Access this dataset](https://eodashboard.org/explore?poi=NLK_lake_biwa-NLK&search=Lake+Biwa%3A+Landsat&x=15305861.16017&y=4103996.71911&z=8.96936).
+[Access this dataset](https://eodashboard.org/explore?indicator=NLK&poi=NLK_lake_biwa).

 ## Map Example <!--{as="eox-map" style="width: 100%; height: 500px;" layers='[{"type":"Tile","properties":{"id":"Overlay labels"},"source":{"type":"XYZ","urls":["//s2maps-tiles.eu/wmts/1.0.0/overlay_base_bright_3857/default/g/{z}/{y}/{x}.jpg"]}},{"type":"Tile","properties":{"id":"NLK_lake_biwa-2023-03-19T01:28:30Z"},"source":{"type":"XYZ","urls":["https://openveda.cloud/api/raster/collections/landsat-c2l2-sr-lakes-lake-biwa/items/LC08_L2SP_109036_20230319_02_T1/tiles/WebMercatorQuad/{z}/{x}/{y}?&assets=red&assets=green&assets=blue&color_formula=gamma+RGB+2.7%2C+saturation+1.5%2C+sigmoidal+RGB+15+0.55&no_data=0"]}},{"type":"Tile","properties":{"id":"Terrain light"},"source":{"type":"XYZ","urls":["//s2maps-tiles.eu/wmts/1.0.0/terrain-light_3857/default/g/{z}/{y}/{x}.jpg"]}}]' zoom="7.7147113573639645" center=[136.65322679499997,34.42995106686193] }-->

 ## Explore Datasets

 This **EO Dashboard** provides access to several EO products concerning lakes.
-Visualize these datasets by clicking on EXPLORE DATASETS button at the top of the page or directly view all available lake products here.
+Visualize these datasets by clicking on *Dashboard* tab at the top of the page or directly view all available lake products here.

 ## References (Lake Vänern)